Saltfleet

 Saltfleet is a coastal village in the East Lindsey district of Lincolnshire, England.
 It is approximately 8 mi north of Mablethorpe and 11 mi east of Louth.

 The village is part of the civil parish of Skidbrooke with Saltfleet Haven, which had a population of 523 at the 2001 Census, increasing to 543 at the 2011 Census.

-Saltfleet has a village store with adjoining cafe, a petrol station, a seasonal fish and chip shop and numerous caravan sites (Sunnydale, Beach, Tuxworth, Kindswood, Sandyfields and New Inn).
+Saltfleet has a village store with adjoining cafe, a petrol station, a seasonal fish and chip shop and caravan sites.
 The beaches at Saltfleet attract visitors for days out and holidays, some of whom gather samphire on the coast close to the village.